Home»Compliance»SOC 2 Compliance Checklist

 This is how we help you to protect your G Suite data:

-• Back up your data on a regular basis to ensure it can be recovered in case of an emergency
+• Back up your data regularly to ensure it can be recovered in case of an emergency

 • Identify the compliance, security, and business risks of the SaaS apps and extensions connected to your G Suite data to prevent a data breach or unauthorized access